Last Ranker: Plot

 Zig and Ren are lured by Igorida into a meeting.
 There they find Makis, Tylong and Harth have defected to Anti-Bazalta to oppose the Knights' corruption.
 Igorida reveals that the Cantalera erected a magical barrier around the current inhabited world keeping the Evinos at bay, though a time of catastrophe when the Evinos will attack in strength is fast approaching; her forbidden knowledge came from Norma's unsuccessfully attempt to take over her body.
 They are briefly ambushed by Yuli and Galgano, who turns on Anti-Bazalta to help save his father Barbaro from imprisonment.
 Galgano is killed by Yuli after he reveals Barbaro committed suicide while imprisoned.
 Zig continues to operate within Bazalta, raising his rank and covertly helping Anti-Bazalta, hoping to bring Faz over to their side and find out if Missy is alive.
 Eventually found out, Zig reunites with Anti-Bazalta and they face the Seven Knights' forces; he in turn defeats Sengoku and Rosa, and kills Norma.
 He then fights Faz, who reveals Yuli is holding Missy hostage as leverage over him.
 Faz defects, and eventually Zig defeats Yuli and saves Missy.

-A new Seven Knights are formed from Harth, Zig, Faz, Tyrone, Ren, Igorida, and a repentant Rosa.
+A new Seven Knights are formed from Harth, Zig, Faz, Tylong, Ren, Igorida, and a repentant Rosa.
 Missy reveals that her tribe's ritual was designed to predict the Evinos's rampage, which is immanent.
 Reclaiming a stolen Cantaleran artifact from Zebrilla, they discover that a proclaimed king of Cantalera and the "Last Ranker"—the world's strongest warrior—can open a doorway to the Evinos's domain and end them.
 The Evinos begin their attack, focusing on the Cantaleran ruins where the doorway is located.
 The Seven Knights, aided by Makis and Tylong's forces, storm the ruins and open the portal to the Evinos core using Zig and Harth, but Harth insists on fighting Zig to fulfil his longing for combat.
 Zig wins, taking the role of Last Ranker, and goes through the portal.
 Zig destroys the Evinos's leader, an entity which has forgotten its original purpose, and escapes to reunite with the others as the Evinos die.
 The ending shows Zig and Faz mourning their tribe, then an ending narration reveals the new Seven Knights reformed Bazalta into a non-political training institute.